 One of the most under-appreciated senses is the sense of smell.
 Anyone who has ever suffered from anosmia for any period of time would be able to tell you how much the loss of the sense of smell has affected their lives in a negative way.
 The sense of smell not only helps us appreciate food and drink with greater scale and distinction, it alerts us to unsafe conditions such as spoiled food or smoke during a fire.

 Here’s about a quarter of my collection of sample perfumes, many of which are impart due to product substitutions from Sephora.
-And interestingly enough, the name Sephora comes from the Greek spelling of Zipporah, which can mean “little bird,” likely from the phonetic sound of chirping.
+And interestingly enough, the name Sephora comes from the Greek spelling of Zipporah, which can mean “little bird,” likely from the beautiful phonetic sound of chirping.
 Zipporah was the wife to Moses from the Bible.
 Scholars have described her as having positively beautiful traits both physically and in her influential social disposition.

 There is one very memorable perfume that debuted in 1985.
 I remember my grandma wearing it and being gifted to me when it made its reemergence in the 90s.
 Estée Lauder’s vision, carried out by Evelyn Lauder, was to create a fragrance that made every woman feel she was the most beautiful woman in the room.
 Beautiful is represented by a bride and is said to be a perfume of a thousand flowers.
 It’s described as romantic, feminine, and memorable with a rich blend of rose, lily, tuberose, and orange flower.
 It has notes of brightness due to citrus and warm base notes of sandalwood, vetiver, and amber.